Woohoo!! You’re headed off on your Florida Vacation!!

 Books set in Orlando (theme parks)

 Orlando is probably the most popular destination in Florida since we have all the theme parks here.
-So I have a whole list of books set in Orlando for the whole family!
+So, as a subset of my books set in Florida, I have a whole list of books set in Orlando for the whole family!

 Books for Kids